gregmsanderson/fly-ftp-server/README.md

 ```
 ps -a | grep vsftpd
-523 root      0:00 /sbin/tini -- /bin/start_vsftpd.sh
 528 root      0:00 pidproxy /var/run/vsftpd/vsftpd.pid true
 550 root      0:00 vsftpd -opasv_min_port=21000 -opasv_max_port=21005 /etc/vsftpd/vsftpd.conf
 722 root      0:00 grep vsftpd
 ```

-You can also check files are uploaded by users into the `/data` folder.
-Run `cd data` and you should see the folders for your users there e.g `/data/example`.
-Check the folder's owner matches the one you set in your `USERS` secret.
+From there you can also check files uploaded by users (into the `/data` folder).
+Run `cd data` and you should see the folders for your users e.g `/data/username`.
+Check the folder's owner matches the one _you_ set in your `USERS` secret.
 If not, that would explain if a particular user can't connect.
+And look inside the folder to see the files are present and valid.